 Three or four sides?

-You also need to decide if you want three or four sides on your pallet bin.
+When designing and building your system, you’ll need to decide if you want three or four sides to each bin.

 Size